rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 laid for adding the first real device drivers.
 We throw out the magic QEMU console and use a real UART now.
 Like real though embedded people do!

-- A `DeviceDriver` trait is added for abstracting BSP driver implementations from kernel code.
+- A `DeviceDriver` trait is added for abstracting `BSP` driver implementations from kernel code.
+- Drivers are stored in `bsp/driver`, and can be reused between `BSP`s.
     - Introducing the `GPIO` driver, which pinmuxes the RPi's Mini UART.
     - Most importantly, the `MiniUart` driver: It implements the `Console` traits and is from now on used as the system console output.
         - **Be sure to check it out by booting this kernel from the SD card and watching the output!**
-- `memory_map.rs` contains the RPi3 device's MMIO addresses.
+- `BSP`s now contain a`memory_map.rs`.
+In the specific case, they contain the RPi's MMIO addresses which are used to instantiate compatible device drivers from `bsp/driver`.

 ## Diff to previous
 ```diff